 Trailer Weight Rating (TWR) is calculated assuming the tow vehicle has only the driver and all required trailering equipment.
 Weight of additional optional equipment, passengers, and cargo in the tow vehicle must be subtracted from the trailer weight rating.

-Use the following chart to determine the maximum the trailer can weigh, based upon the vehicle model and options.
+Use the following chart to determine how much the vehicle can weigh, based upon the vehicle model and options.